techtolentino/techtolentino.github.io/_entries/the-year-ahead.md

 feature-image-alt: Touring the Austin Central Library with Friends
 published: true
 ---
 While I would normally not journal about these sorts of feelings and ideas until shortly after the new year, I think the timing is appropriate.
-Within the month of July, several anniversary-like events occur and a lot has been going through my head as of late.
+The month of July marks a few personal annual events, so naturally, my mind if is full of reflection.

 <br>